Mosawkat/5awkat_Photography/README.md

 -Porfolio Page is mostly complete, might switch around a few images for better cohesion.
 -More jQuery elements were added as a toggle to see more information.

+Bugs to fix:
+-2 flower pictures on portfoilio (other).
+-Images load slowly, try to optimize image sizes and loading.

 Previous Update: (December 8th, 2022)
 -This is Version Alpha 2.
 Still under major development.
 -All files have been reuploaded with many changes.